dglsparsons/dglsparsons.github.io/posts/communication.md

 ---
-title: Why effective communication is the key skill for being an awesome programmer
+title: Why EFFECTIVE COMMUNICATION is the key skill for being an awesome programmer
 description: Programming is all about communication.
 And yet, communication is a difficult thing to get right.
 Here's why it's so important, and how to communicate better.
 date: 2020-11-03T12:20:00
 layout: layouts/post.njk